simoneeconomo/fancy_forms/README.markdown

     symphony.selectbox.js
     symphony.textbox.css

-While buttons textinputs and textareas only need some custom CSS rules, selectboxes and checkboxes are initialised as ordinary jQuery plugins.
+While buttons and textareas (as well as textinputs) are completely handled by CSS, selectboxes and checkboxes must be initialised as ordinary jQuery plugins.
 Example:

     $('input[type="checkbox"]').symphonyCheckbox();
     $('select').symphonySelectbox();